Introduction

 Step 6: Copy the dump file to the PostgreSQL container

-Now that we have exported the data from the MySQL database, we need to copy the dump file to the PostgreSQL container.
+Now that we have exported the data from the MySQL database, we must copy the dump file to the PostgreSQL container.
 We can do this by running the following command:

 docker cp dump.sql postgres-container:/dump.sql